aws-samples/eks-workshop-v2/website/docs/introduction/setup/your-account/using-eksctl.md

 This section outlines how to build a cluster for the lab exercises using the [eksctl tool](https://eksctl.io/).
 This is the easiest way to get started, and is recommended for most learners.

-The `eksctl` utility has been pre-installed in Cloud9 so we can immediately create the cluster.
+The `eksctl` utility has been pre-installed in your Amazon Cloud9 Environment, so we can immediately create the cluster.
 This is the configuration that will be used to build the cluster:

 ```file hidePath=true
 manifests/../cluster/eksctl/cluster.yaml